Ty-Thetravelguy/hudson-business-travel/README.md

 ## User Needs

 1. Understanding of Services Offered: Users require clear, concise information about the services provided by Hudson Business Travel, such as types of travel management services and support provided.
-2. Company Insight: Potential clients and partners look for insights into the company’s ethos, history, and the team’s expertise to gauge reliability and fit.
+2. Company Insight: Potential clients and partners look for insights into the company’s ethos and the team’s expertise to gauge reliability and fit.
 3. Contact Information: Easy access to contact information is crucial for users considering Hudson Business Travel’s services.
-4. Testimonials and Case Studies: Users often seek proof of excellence and reliability through client testimonials, case studies, or success stories.
-5. Simple Navigation: A user-friendly website design with simple navigation is essential, allowing users to quickly find the information they need.
+4. Simple Navigation: A user-friendly website design with simple navigation is essential, allowing users to quickly find the information they need.
-6. Corporate Identity and Branding: Users expect the website to reflect the corporate identity of Hudson Business Travel, with professional design and branding that aligns with the company’s image and market position.
+5. Corporate Identity and Branding: Users expect the website to reflect the corporate identity of Hudson Business Travel, with professional design and branding that aligns with the company’s image and market position.
-7. Sustainability Commitment: Hudson Business Travel wants to showcase its commitment to eco-friendly travel, aligning with industry trends towards environmental responsibility and positioning itself as a progressive, eco-conscious leader in the sector.
+6. Sustainability Commitment: Hudson Business Travel wants to showcase its commitment to eco-friendly travel, aligning with industry trends towards environmental responsibility and positioning itself as a progressive, eco-conscious leader in the sector.

 ## Design Process